51Degrees/specifications/device-detection-specification/part3/required-examples.md

 ### Code Comments

-We recommend extremely verbose and pedagogic comments as a module header and in the code of examples.
+We require extremely verbose comments as a module header in examples.

 51Degrees generates Web documentation ([for example](https://51degrees.com/documentation/_examples__device_detection__getting_started__console__on_premise.html))
 from reference implementation examples, using Doxygen.
 For the sake of readability of the source of the examples text intended for Doxygen generation is placed at the bottom of source files.

+In addition, it is recommended that the examples are very densely commented in order to help the user understand what it is doing.

 ### File References